-Children with SEND joining us at Bishop Ellis will:
+Children with SEND joining us at Bishop Ellis are supported in many ways:

-- Be invited for pre-visits to our Reception Unit. - Our Reception staff will often go and visit SEND pupils in their pre-school and meet with staff, parents and the child. - Our Reception staff make a book with photographs for the parents to read to their child regularly before they start. - Regular communication between pre-school, parents and our staff.

-Children with SEND leaving us at Bishop Ellis will:
+- They will be invited for pre-visits to our Reception Unit. - Our Reception staff will often go and visit SEND pupils in their preschool and meet with staff, parents and the child. - Our Reception staff make a book with photographs for the parents to read to their child regularly before they start. - Regular communication between pre-school, parents and our staff. - Children with SEND leaving us at Bishop Ellis will:

-- Be invited for pre-visits at their secondary school to have a look around before the other children. - The SENDCo from the secondary school will meet with our SENDCo and our Year 6 staff to discuss any needs the child may have. - All records and IEPs will be shared with the new secondary school. - The pupil is often asked to make a book or use ICT to tell their new teacher all about themselves. - Some secondary schools run summer classes for children to attend over the holiday. - Every year, our children with SEND are supported with their transition into the next class. - Some children are encouraged to visit their new classroom and meet their new teacher in different circumstances and for different reasons. - Teachers have lots of discussions about the pupil. - The SENDCo makes sure that every teacher knows who the children with SEND are and what their needs are.
+- They will be invited for pre-visits at their secondary school to have a look around before the other children. - The SENDco from the secondary school will meet with our SENDco and our Year 6 staff to discuss any needs the child may have. - All records and IEPs will be shared with the new secondary school. - The pupil is often asked to make a book or use ICT to tell their new teacher all about themselves. - Some secondary schools run summer classes for children to attend over the holiday. - Every year, our children with SEND are supported with their transition into the next class. - Some children are encouraged to visit their new classroom and meet their new teacher in different circumstances and for different reasons. - Teacher's have lots of discussions about the pupil. - The SENDco makes sure that every teacher knows who the children with SEND are and what their needs are.